onc-healthit/site-content/CCDAValidatorReleaseNotes.md

 # C-CDA R2.1/R1.1/MU2 Release Notes:

+The **SITE C-CDA R2.1 Validator Release for Aug 29th 2017**, based on the [August 25th 2017 MDHT Release](https://github.com/mdht/mdht-models/releases/tag/v3.0.1.20170825_Consol2), contains the following fixes:

+*   The following defects identified in Google Groups for the TTT or ETT were corrected:
+    *   DS4P Issues reported led to multiple analyses and fixes.
+Not all issues reported were software bugs though
+        *   Align DS4P constraints for templates related to the DS4P based 2015-Certification-C-CDA-Test-Data with the MAY 2014 DS4P Content and JAN 2017 Consent Directive IGs.
+This resolved multiple invalid errors.

+*   Other fixes and updates:
+    *   Fix issue where a service error is returned when testing a C-CDA document which does not contain DS4P content and is tested with a DS4P Objective
+    *   Add C-CDA results to DS4P results

+**Known Issues in the release that impact users:**
+*   None

+***

+# Prior Releases:

+# C-CDA R2.1/R1.1/MU2 Release Notes:

 The **SITE C-CDA R2.1 Validator Release for Aug 1st 2017**, based on the [July 25th 2017 MDHT Release](https://github.com/mdht/mdht-models/releases/tag/v3.0.0.20170725_Consol2), contains the following fixes:

 *   The following defects identified in Google Groups for the TTT or ETT were corrected: